 However, Rene Kinzett, who chairs the Tory Reform Group in Wales, said a change in the law would "recognise that couples in same sex relationships deserve the same rights and should be subject to the same responsibilities as opposite sex couples".

 Plaid Pride, the lesbian, gay, bisexual, and transgender (LGBT) group for Plaid Cymru members and supporters, said it welcomed the unanimous support for the Bill from the party's Westminster MPs Jonathan Edwards, Elfyn Llwyd and Hywel Williams.

-Plaid Pride co-chairman Ed Gareth Poole said: "As LGBT Plaid Cymru members and supporters, we are proud that our party has today given a ringing endorsement of equality by voting unanimously for equal marriage in the House of Commons."'Insult to tradition'
+Plaid Pride co-chairman Ed Gareth Poole said: "As LGBT Plaid Cymru members and supporters, we are proud that our party has today given a ringing endorsement of equality by voting unanimously for equal marriage in the House of Commons."

 On Sunday, more than 20 current and former constituency chairmen delivered a letter to 10 Downing Street urging the prime minister to delay any parliamentary decision on gay marriage until after the next election.

 They warned of "significant damage to the Conservative Party in the run-up to the 2015 election" if the plans enter law.

 Canon Andrew Knight, the vicar of Sketty in Swansea, who is opposed to gay marriage, told BBC Radio Wales that more time was needed to examine the impact of civil partnership.